How to Start Your Own LLC in Indiana - Complete Guide

 6. Get Your Employer Identification Number (EIN)

-An Employer Identification Number (EIN) is issued by the IRS and is used for federal tax reporting.
-An EIN is required if your LLC has more than one member, hires employees, or opens a business bank account.
+The IRS issues an Employer Identification Number (EIN) which is required in reporting federal tax.
+EIN is necessitated in the case your LLC contains more than one member, employs staff, or establishes a business bank account.

 8. Determine Your Tax Status

-By default, Indiana LLCs are taxed as pass-through entities, meaning the LLC itself does not pay federal income tax.
-Instead, profits and losses pass through to the owners' personal tax returns.
+Indiana LLCs are taxed as pass-through entities by default, i.e. the LLC does not pay federal income tax.
+Rather, the personal tax returns of the owners are subjected to the profits and losses.

-Single-member LLCs are taxed like sole proprietorships, while multi-member LLCs are taxed as partnerships by default.
-LLCs may also elect C-corporation or S-corporation tax status if it benefits their financial situation.
+Single member LLCs are taxed like sole proprietorship whereas multi-member LLCs are by default taxed as partnerships.
+LLCs can also choose to vote to become C-corporation or S-corporation as long as it suits their financial interests.

-After forming your LLC, you'll need to keep business and personal finances separate, open a business bank account, and maintain proper records.
-Business insurance is also recommended to protect against liability and operational risks.
+Once you have established your LLC, you will be required to maintain business and personal finances apart, open up a business bank account and keep proper records.
+Liability and operational risks also require business insurance to protect against the risks.

-Indiana requires LLCs to file a Business Entity Report every two years.
-This report is due by the end of your LLC's anniversary month.
+Indiana expects LLCs to report on Business Entity after every two years.
+This report should be submitted within the month of anniversary of your LLC.
 The fee is $22.44 online or $30 by mail.
-Failure to file can result in penalties or administrative dissolution.
+Any failure to file may lead to penalties/dissolution by the administration.

 Indiana LLC FAQs